ViditDhull/LuciusTensors/README.md

 ## Features

-- **AI Code Optimizer:** Elevate your code's efficiency with our AI Code Optimizer.
+- **QueryPDF:** Upload a PDF and ask questions to extract relevant information.
 - **SQL Query Generator:** Craft precise queries effortlessly with our AI-powered SQL Query Generator.
-- **QueryPDF (Upcoming):** Upload a PDF and ask questions to extract relevant information.
+- **AI Code Optimizer:** Elevate your code's efficiency with our AI Code Optimizer.

 ## Getting Started